asciinema/asciinema/README.md

 This branch contains the next generation of the asciinema CLI, written in Rust ([about the rewrite](https://discourse.asciinema.org/t/rust-rewrite-of-the-asciinema-cli/777)).
-It is still in a heavy work-in-progress stage, so if you wish to propose any code changes, please first reach out to the team via [forum](https://discourse.asciinema.org/), [Matrix](https://matrix.to/#/#asciinema:matrix.org) or [IRC](https://web.libera.chat/#asciinema).
+It is still in a work-in-progress stage, so if you wish to propose any code changes, please first reach out to the team via [forum](https://discourse.asciinema.org/), [Matrix](https://matrix.to/#/#asciinema:matrix.org) or [IRC](https://web.libera.chat/#asciinema).